peasead/elastic-container/README.md

 # Elastic Container

-Stand up Elastic containers with Elasticsearch, Kibana, Fleet, and the Detection Engine all pre configured, enabled and ready to go.
+Stand up a 100% containerized Elastic stack TLS secured with Elasticsearch, Kibana, Fleet, and the Detection Engine all pre configured, enabled and ready to use.

 ## Requirements